soda-arcade/smash-soda-overlay/README.md

 npm start
 ```

 For building the application, consult <a href="https://www.electronjs.org/docs/latest/development/build-instructions-gn">Electron's build guide</a>.
 The compiled application should be placed in the `overlay` folder where you have Smash Soda installed.
+Smash Soda works from version 3.0 onwards.

 ## Contributing